XxhaimanxX/configuration-management/solutions/README.md

-We will provide automation + guide on how to upload solutions by the instructor after the session ends
+We will provide a guide on how to upload solutions by the instructor after the session ends